 Kai Pad Khing Sod is another favorite of ours.
 It is chicken cooked with wood fungus, ginger slices, and green onions in an oyster and bean paste sauce.
 The pieces of chicken are tender, the wood fungus a bit crunchy, green onions still firm but not raw, and the slices of ginger provide the bite that lifts the dish.
 In addition, the gravy made from both sauces is sufficiently flavorful yet complex at the same time.
 Brown bits of soybeans add a slight fermented salty element to the dish that adds interest to this simple dish.
 This is definitely a favorite of one of my dinner mates who cannot get enough of the ginger flavor that this dish packs.

 Here is a dish that we cannot resist: Crispy Honey Roasted Duck with Basil.
 Pieces of roasted duck have been battered and deep-fried, then cooked with pieces of dried chili, and flavored with honey.
 The pieces are crispy from the frying, sweet from the honey, piquant from the dried chilies, and slightly fragrant from the crispy leaves of deep-fried basil.
 Although we try to stay away from deep-fried dishes in most restaurants, there seems to be some kind of holy gastronomic dispensation that permits us to continuously order this dish on every visit – it is that good!
 This is a must order since I have not come across any other restaurant serving this delectable dish.
+A healthier squid version is equally highly recommended.

 A curry dish is a must order at any Thai establishment.
 Since one of my dinner mates has a low tolerance for spice heat, we chose to order the Yellow Curry.
 It arrived in a bowl brimming with pieces of chicken breast accompanied by large pieces of potato and slivers of sweet onion.
 The bird meat was still moist and the tuber well cooked and permeated with the sauce flavors.
 Despite lacking some chili heat, the curry sauce was quite fragrant from the aromatics and spices while the coconut milk added the necessary smooth richness that tied the elements together.
 The other curry offerings come in the red, green, country, and Panang versions.
 It also serves the Roasted Duck in Red Curry Sauce that carries pieces of pineapple and basil leaves along with the aforementioned meat – I recall its spiciness along with the strong flavors of the ingredients that do a good job balancing each other out – quite a spicy treat.